tanishra/scribe-flow/README.md

-# ✍️ ScribeFlow AI
+# ScribeFlow AI

-**ScribeFlow AI** is a production-grade, multi-agent content engine designed to transform a single topic into a high-impact, research-backed, and visually rich blog post in minutes.
-Unlike simple LLM wrappers, ScribeFlow uses an advanced **LangGraph** orchestration to perform deep web research, architect a strategic outline, and generate unique visual assets in parallel.
+A production-grade, multi-agent content engine designed to transform a single topic into a high-impact, research-backed, and visually rich blog post in minutes.
+ScribeFlow leverages **LangGraph** orchestration to perform deep web research, architect strategic outlines, and generate unique visual assets in parallel—now featuring secure authentication, persistent history, and integrated payments.

 ---

 ## Why It Matters
-Writing a high-quality technical blog typically takes 4–8 hours of research, drafting, and asset creation.
+Writing a high-quality technical blog typically takes hours of research and drafting.
 ScribeFlow reduces this to **under 2 minutes** while maintaining:
-*   **Near to Zero Hallucination:** Strict grounding in real-time web data via Tavily.
+*   **Near to Zero Hallucination:** Strict grounding in real-time web data via Tavily Search.
-*   **Technical Precision:** Native support for professional **LaTeX** math and verified code snippets.
+*   **Secure Authentication:** Native support for Google OAuth and Passwordless Email OTP verification.
+*   **Integrated Payments:** Built-in **Razorpay** support for UPI and Card payments, featuring a 3-blog free tier and Premium Pro plan.
+*   **Data Persistence:** SQL-backed history allows users to revisit, preview, and download previously generated blogs anytime.
-*   **Visual Engagement:** Automatically generates custom diagrams and images using Gemini 2.5 Flash.
+*   **Visual Engagement:** Automatically generates custom diagrams and images using Gemini 2.0 Flash.
-*   **Ready-to-Publish:** Outputs are bundled into ZIP files containing Markdown and optimized image assets.

 ---

 ## Architecture
-The system is built on a "Plan-Execute-Verify" cycle using an asynchronous multi-agent graph.
+The system is built on an asynchronous multi-agent graph, utilizing a "Plan-Execute-Persist" cycle.

 ```mermaid
 graph TD